mm-camelcase/demo-app/README.md

 - In production, the app is protected by Keycloak login.
 - In development mode, authentication is disabled.
-- Backed by a Spring Boot Todo service.
-See the service here.
+- Backed by a Spring Boot ToDo service.
+See the service [here](https://github.com/mm-camelcase/todo-service).
 - Part of the AWS infrastructure deployment project.
-See details here.
+See details [here](https://github.com/mm-camelcase/aws-infra-demo).

 ## Project Setup